 Hannibal wants to laugh, it’s clear in his almost imperceptible smile, but he doesn’t.
 It’s hidden instead in his voice, just the slightest huff before he speaks, “No, Doctor Graham.
 I’m telling you Frederick is being a nuisance.”

-Will sets about quietly tapping his fingers.
-For a moment, he had made progress, or so he thought.
-Hannibal had his full attention now, just like he wanted.
-Will purposefully faces forward, hands resting politely in his lap.
+Hannibal has his full attention now, just as he wanted.
+Will purposefully turns away, facing forward, hands resting politely in his lap.
 He waits.
-He won’t look at him.
 “Tell me about Frederick.
 What is he saying?
 How do you feel about your current situation with him?”

 Reluctantly, Hannibal settles into the chair across from him.
-He wants Will to see him.
-He crosses one long leg over the other, slowly, and Will keeps his eyes on Hannibal’s to avoid looking at his thighs, how the fabric strains and hugs his skin.
+He wants to be seen.
+He crosses one long leg over the other, and Will keeps his eyes on Hannibal’s to avoid looking at his thighs, how the fabric hugs well-toned muscle.
 “He asks me why I would do this to him, how could I, do I feel nothing for him?
 He cries,” Hannibal says.
 “He tries to kiss me.
 It’s pathetic.”

 “What do you tell him?”